 Mistake #2: Inaccurate Information

-Submitting applications with incorrect data, such as wrong names, dates, or addresses, can lead to significant delays or outright denial of the residency application and in becoming a bona fide resident.
+Submitting applications with incorrect data can lead to significant delays or outright denial of becoming a bona fide resident of Puerto Rico.
 Inaccurate data can lead to several problematic outcomes, each varying in severity depending on the nature of the error:

 - Verification Delays: Immigration authorities will cross-reference the information from various databases and records.
 Discrepancies in names, dates, or addresses can cause considerable delays in the verification process, as additional checks will be necessary to resolve the inconsistencies.